pual/couchbase-mobile-portal/md-docs/ready/training/03-create-database.md

 Here you're using the `openDatabaseNamed` method where the database is the user currently logged in and `options.create` is set to `true`.

-> **Note:** You can ignore the `kEncryptionEnabled` constant.
+> **Note:** You can ignore the encryption flag.
 Database encryption will be covered in the [Adding Security](/documentation/mobile/1.3/training/design/security/index.html) lesson.

 <block class="all" />